We can help you start a company

 The crowdfunding competition gives Fellows an early read on the market for their new business and an infusion of investment funds.
-We’re not talking small change: in 2016, 11 Fellow-led teams raised over $80,000.
-The Innovation Fund helped launch companies like Pinch, Arthur, and Ash & Anvil.
+In 2017, 11 Fellow-led teams raised over $50,000.
+The Innovation Fund helped launch companies like Revival Chili and Sweat Seal.

 We know it isn’t easy to turn a side project into a full-time job.
 Among other things, building a company takes time, space, and support from people who have been there.
 Enter: the VFA Accelerator.

 For three months, participants spend their time in Detroit living and breathing their company.
 With help from the team and a wide range of industry leaders, Fellow founders can focus solely on building their fledgling companies.
 From connecting Fellow founders to advisors, to providing them with space to work, to helping them figure out the legal stuff, the Accelerator is all about guiding new founders down the path to success.